Evenson0/evenson0.github.io/_pages/memories.md

   <div class="memories-hero">
     <h1>Memories</h1>
     <p>
       Some places remain in memory longer than they remain in time.
-This page is where I keep the traces of journeys, landscapes, monuments, and moments that felt large enough to deserve remembrance.
+This page is where I keep the traces of journeys, landscapes, monuments, cities, and hikes that felt large enough to deserve remembrance.
     </p>
     <p class="memories-quote">
       A map of what I have lived, what I am still pursuing, and what still waits for me somewhere in the world.